ArianeSime/powerbi-superstore-sales-dashboard/README.md

 Some key findings from the analysis include:

-- Technology generates the highest overall revenue.
+- Technology generates the highest overall revenue and profit margin.
 - Profitability varies significantly across product categories.
+- Sub Categories such as Tables and Bookcases show negative profitability.
 - A small number of customers contribute a significant share of total sales.
 - Regional performance differs across the United States, with some regions contributing more strongly to profit.